 Can Ketogenic Diet Really Starve Cancer?

-More and more evidence is suggesting that by systematically reducing the amount carbohydrate one could suppress, or at least delay, the occurrence of cancer [20,21].
+More and more evidence is suggesting that by systematically reducing the amount carbohydrate one could suppress or at least delay, the occurrence of cancer [20,21].
 Malignant cells depend on steady glucose availability as they are not able to metabolize significant amounts of fatty acids or ketone bodies due to mitochondrial dysfunction .
 It seems that ketogenic diet may starve cancer cells since they heavily rely on glucose from ingested carbohydrates for their energy demands and biomass generation .
-Another mechanism suggested by Fine et al. is the inhibition of insulin caused by ketogenic diet which could possibly be effective treatment for patients with cancer.
+Another mechanism suggested by Fine et al. is the inhibition of insulin caused by the ketogenic diet which could possibly be effective treatment for patients with cancer.